MicrosoftDocs/windows-dev-docs/hub/android/wsa/index.md

 1. Follow the steps to connect to the Windows Subsystem for Android VM above.

-2. Install the APK using the adb install command: `adb install app-debug .apk`
+2. Install the APK using the adb install command: `adb install app-debug.apk`

     Expected Output: